Jonas Gahr Støre: Middle East

+Following the start of the Gaza war, Støre expressed his condemnation and called for the conflict to end.
+He also iterated that Israel has the right to defend itself as well as encouraging de-escalation.
+On 10 November 2023, Støre stated that Israel's actions in the Gaza Strip violated international laws of war.

+On 22 May 2024, Støre announced that Norway would be recognising Palestine as an independent country, joining Spain and Ireland in doing the same.
+The move received widespread support in parliament, while Israel decided to recall their ambassador to both Ireland and Norway as a result.

+In October 2024, Støre called the proposed Israeli draft bills that would seek to ban the UNRWA from Israel "a direct catastrophe" that could effect vulnerable Palestinians.
+He further stated that Norway would be putting pressure on Israeli allies like the United States and Germany, but would also attempt to appeal to other countries as well.

+In March 2025, Støre said in a statement that the renewed Israeli attacks on the Gaza Strip were "a great tragedy" for the people of Gaza.

+Støre was among the attendees of the 2025 Gaza peace summit in Egypt and also expressed support for the peace plan put forward by US President Donald Trump.
+During the summit, he also met with Trump to discuss the plan itself and Ukraine, and also met with other world leaders present during the summit.

 Political positions

-Like his political mentors Gro Harlem Brundtland and Jens Stoltenberg, Støre is associated with the business-friendly right wing of the Labour Party.
+Like his political mentors Gro Harlem Brundtland and Jens Stoltenberg, Støre is associated with the business-friendly right-leaning faction of the Labour Party.

 Foreign policy

 Middle East

-During Støre's tenure as Foreign Minister, Norway was one of the first governments of the Western world to recognise the Hamas government.
+During Støre's tenure as Foreign Minister, Norway was one of the first governments of the Western world to recognise the Palestinian government.
 In 2011 it became known that Støre had been in direct contact with Hamas leader Khaled Meshaal.
 Former Conservative Prime Minister Kåre Willoch has also emphasized that dialogue with Hamas is important.
 Støre has hailed the humanitarian work of Mads Gilbert and Erik Fosse in the Gaza Strip, and both Støre and former Conservative Prime Minister Kåre Willoch wrote endorsements for their book Eyes in Gaza on the Gaza War.
 Støre wrote that Gilbert and Fosse "have shown great courage and acted in accordance with the best medical traditions, namely by helping the oppressed".
 Støre has condemned Israeli occupation of Palestinian land as contrary to international law.
-In 2015 Støre said a Labour Party government would recognise the State of Palestine.
+In 2015, Støre said a Labour government would recognise the State of Palestine.

 China

-In a 2015 BBC interview, Støre was criticized by Geir Lundestad, Nobel Prize Committee Secretary, for trying to dissuade the Norwegian Nobel Committee from awarding the prize to Chinese dissident Liu Xiaobo in 2010, for fear it would strain Norway's business relationship with Beijing.
+In a 2015 BBC interview, Støre was criticized by Geir Lundestad, the Nobel Prize Committee Secretary, for trying to dissuade the Norwegian Nobel Committee from awarding the prize to Chinese dissident Liu Xiaobo in 2010, for fear it would strain Norway's business relationship with Beijing.
 The Nobel committee, chaired by former prime minister Thorbjørn Jagland, ignored the warnings and honored Liu.
 Subsequently, Støre ruled out apologising to China over the award.